Just before the Arab Spring took hold in the Middle East and North Africa, the Crisis Group made a dire warning about Cameroon.

 The Uneasy Peace That Reigns in Cameroon

-Recently the Cameroonian government has been battling with Boko Haram militants in the north of the country.
+Recently the Cameroonian government has been battling Boko Haram militants in the north of the country.
 As a result, the United States administration gave assistance to the government to help deal with the situation, out of fear the insurgency could destabilize the region.

 These dire warnings about Cameroon, not given in hindsight, are important and need further examination.

-The country’s unique geopolitical position in the region–which experts have compared to that of Turkey, Ukraine, Mexico–is especially important and could impact the entire region if peace in the country is compromised.
+The country’s unique geopolitical position in the region–which experts have compared to that of Turkey, Ukraine, and Mexico–is especially important and could impact the entire region if peace in the country is compromised.

 “Since Biya assumed power in 1982, the prime minister has been an Anglophone, the president a southerner, and the president of the national assembly a northerner.
 The recent creation of the Senate in 2013 added another southerner to that triumvirate—disturbing the balance of power,” project director for Central Africa at the Crisis Group Thierry Vircoulon wrote in summer of 2015.